 Through the support of the Global Alliance for Improved Nutrition (GAIN), RANFOSE will seek to establish a National Fortification Alliance with key stakeholders to build consensus and advocate for food fortification and support the technical capacity to fortify foods.
 The program will support local industry and importers in the production of sustained and safe fortification of foods.
 In addition, program activities will be focused on increasing consumer reach and availability of fortified foods by facilitating the expansion of distribution networks.

-Launched in 2017, RANFOSE is funded by the United States Agency for International Development (USAID) and is expected to be implemented over a period of four years.
+Launched in 2017, RANFOSE is funded by the United States Agency for International Development (USAID) and was originally anticipated to be implemented over a period of four years.
 In summer 2021, the project was awarded a two-year cost extension by USAID.
 During these additional years, RANFOSE will continue existing activities in pursuit of establishing an enabling environment for a sustainable national food fortification program.

 See Press Release Here